Armstrong2035/technical-articles/Promises/AsyncPromises.md

 };
 ```

-One thing that standsout in this example is that the executor function is nexted inside another function.
-That is because an executor function can be used as a callback function!
-This convention is convenient for instantiating the promise within a function.
 Now, we can simply call verifyOrder, and depending on the availability of a book, it will either send a resolved value, or a reason for rejection.

 But what happens after verifyOrder has run?
 Do we want to log the resolve/reject value to the console?
 Do we want to do something else?
 What do we do after a promise is resolved or rejected?